 Welcome to Newburgh Nursery.
-Our Nursery is part of our Early Years Foundation Stage along with our Reception class - Crane.
+Our Nursery is part of our Early Years Foundation Stage along with our Reception class - Team Crane.
 Mrs Duthie is our Reception teacher and oversees the Early Years Foundation Stage along with our Nursery staff Mrs Verrill, Miss Renner and Miss Menarry.

 We are an Outstanding Nursery for 3 & 4 year olds.
 Our latest Ofsted report is here.

 Please scroll down this page to see our twitter feed which gives you a flavour of the activities the children have enjoyed over the last few days.
 There is also our home school liaison which parents receive every other week.
 This lets you know what our Nursery children will experience over those two weeks and gives you ideas of how you can support with this at home.
 You can also find our Early Years Foundation Stage Policy and some useful websites, apps and information.
 Under Statutory Information/Curriculum there is also more information about what children learn in the Early Years Foundation Stage along with photographs of learning in action at Newburgh.

 At Newburgh Nursery children are encouraged to develop key skills in preparation for school including letter and number recognition, mark making, creativity and independence.
 Skillwise sports run one pre-school session per week with Nursery children to develop key physical development skills.
 Nursery children also participate in Forest School every Friday afternoon.